 - Employers Liability

 Whether you have a buy-to-let property, a commercial let property, or a portfolio of properties, we can provide a tailored policy to protect against Damage and Legal liability you may incur as a Property Owner.
 With optional cover for Loss of Rent, Landlord Contents, Malicious Damage, Employers Liability and Rent Guarantee, we can ensure peace of mind that you are covered for all eventualities.

-As experts in Property Owners Insurance otherwise known as Landlords Liability insurance we find it surprising that there are no legal obligations for a Landlord to hold specific insurance contracts however many councils, banks or management agencies will ask for proof of Property Owners Liability and Buildings Insurance if you have purchased using a mortgage.
+As experts in Property Owners Insurance and Landlords Liability insurance we find it surprising that there are no legal obligations for a Landlord to hold specific insurance contracts however many councils, banks or management agencies will ask for proof of Property Owners Liability and Buildings Insurance if you have purchased using a mortgage.